niquola/unifn/README.md

 ```

 Ring uses functions decoration to build pipeline, but it has some drawbacks
-- i.e. async interfaces, introspectoin, stacktraces etc
+- i.e. async interfaces, introspection, stacktraces etc

 Let say we have defined interface for function:

 function passed only one parameter and it's hash-map - universal argument
-function produce hash-map, wich will be merged into original argument and
+function produce hash-map, which will be merged into original argument and
 passed downstream.

 ```